chains-project/bacardi/results/results_baseline_cot/gpt-4o-mini/06c5386831e97e94d9b9fd155d3ea4aa8711c4e7/patches/patch1/responses/ChartUtil.java_response.txt

                 pageObject.elasticSleep(1000);
             }
         }
-        throw new java.util.NoSuchElementException("Found no trend chart with tool attribute '%s'" + toolAttribute);
+        throw new java.util.NoSuchElementException("Found no trend chart with ID '%s''" + toolAttribute);
     }

     /**